whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-15-Vita-Five-Vitamin-Subscription-Box-Essentials-Pack-June-2016-Review-Coupon.md

 [![VitaFive Essentials Pack](http://whatsupmailbox.com/images/VitaFiveEssentialsPackJune2016Info2.jpg)](http://www.shareasale.com/r.cfm?B=849597&U=1115177&M=65127&urllink=){:target="_blank"}

-Not only does it lists the type of vitamins that is included, but it also lists the amount of each of them as well.
+Not only does it lists the type of vitamins that are included, but it also lists the amount for each of them as well.

 <br>